 Best Homeowners Insurance Companies for Claims

 J.D.
-Power and Consumer Reports compile customer feedback to help people make informed decisions when purchasing products and services.
-Take a look at the home insurance companies that ranked the highest for customer service and claims processes.
-This data is based on survey responses from more than 12,000 customers.
+Power compiles customer feedback to help people make informed decisions when purchasing products and services.
+Take a look at the home insurance companies that ranked the highest in its 2022 report for customer service and claims processes.

 Worst Homeowners Insurance Companies for Claims

 Here are the home insurance companies that ranked the lowest for claims satisfaction, according to J.D.
-Power and Consumer Reports surveys.
+Power and their AM Best ratings.

 Every year, J.D.
 Power conducts a U.S. Property Claims Satisfaction Study scored on a 1,000-point scale that examines home insurance customer satisfaction based on five factors: